 |A view of one of the study areas, Caxiuanã National Forest (photo courtesy of Dr. Colli).|

-As for broader development impacts of the project, Dr. Colli reports that he and his colleagues are collaborating with the Brazilian Ministry of Science, Technology, Innovations and Communications (Ministério da Ciência, Tecnologia, Inovações e Comunicações – MCTIC) and Ministry of Environment, Water Resources, and Legal Amazonia (Ministério do Meio Ambiente, dos Recursos Hídricos e da Amazônia Legal – MMA) to (1) implement a program aimed at defining priority areas and ecosystems for ecological restoration in Brazil, along with reference systems for different ecosystems and parameters to assess restoration success and (2) to review and relaunch a program (Programa de Pesquisa em Biodiversidade – PPBio) aimed at promoting the development of research, training and capacity building of human resources and institutional strengthening in the area of research and development of biological diversity, in accordance with the National Biodiversity Policy Guidelines.
-They received a grant of R$ 200,000.00, in the form of fellowships, to assemble a database on species distributions and prioritize areas for ecological restoration in the Cerrado.
+Dr. Collis and his group are collaborating with the Brazilian Ministry of Science, Technology, Innovations and Communications (Ministério da Ciência, Tecnologia, Inovações e Comunicações - MCTIC) and Ministry of Environment, Water Resources, and Legal Amazonia (Ministério do Meio Ambiente, dos Recursos Hídricos e da Amazônia Legal - MMA) to (1) implement a program aimed at defining priority areas and ecosystems for ecological restoration in Brazil, along with reference systems for different ecosystems and parameters to assess restoration success, and (2) to review and relaunch a program (Programa de Pesquisa em Biodiversidade - PPBio) aimed at promoting the development of research, training and capacity building of human resources and institutional strengthening in the area of research and development of biological diversity, in accordance with the National Biodiversity Policy Guidelines.

 Recent media coverage for the project is available through the following links: